 Our Career Passport is an exciting new tool to help you map out your personal career journey.

-Check out our personal profiling pages where you can learn about what type of job might suit your personality or book an appointment with one of our career guides who can talk with you to explore your different options.
+Check out our Personality Profiling pages where you can learn about what type of job might suit your personality or book an appointment with one of our career guides who can talk with you to explore your different options.

 Once you have an idea of your ideal career, spend some time to research what type of skills an employer maybe looking for in addition to your academic qualifications.

 Employers are now more than ever looking for real world skills in addition to academic achievements when choosing a prospective employee.
-In fact just to give you an idea of how valuable these skills are on a global scale, 89% employers in the UK favour aptitude and attitude over degree subject [Ref CBI /Pearson Education and Skills Survey 2015].
+In fact just to give you an idea of how valuable these skills are on a global scale, 89% of employers in the UK favour aptitude and attitude over degree subject (CBI/Pearson Education and Skills Survey,2015).
 Many businesses report worrying weaknesses in graduates’ basic skills and general readiness for employment, ranging from shortcomings in graduate applicants’ use of English to general communication skills and customer awareness.

 Are they looking for someone who works well in a team, a good communicator or someone who is motivated and driven?
 During a job interview an employer will ask you to demonstrate how you have shown use of these skills so it’s a good idea to spend your time at university gaining these experiences.

 You can use your career passport to set your personal career goal with which you can develop a credible experiences portfolio.
-You will receive points for each experience you complete, the more you involve yourself in ECA’s (extra curricular activities) the more points you will receive.
-These points will help you to keep a track of how well you are doing and you can also compete to be in our top 10 on our board for the highest achievers!
+You will receive points for each experience you complete, and the more you involve yourself in ECAs (extra curricular activities), the more points you will receive.
+These points will help you to keep track of how well you are doing and you can also compete to be in our top 10 on our board for the highest achievers!

 Experiences can include Discovery Year internships and community outreach programmes, volunteering and project work, part-time employment and engaging with UBD clubs and societies.